abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 ![sorting-comparison](./img/sorting-comparison.png)

-- the best sorting time complexity will always be `O(nlog(n))` as the `"n"` says that we do a comparison between the elements of the list
+- the best sorting time complexity will always be `O(n log(n))` as the `"n"` says that we do a comparison between the elements of the list

 ---